nmoreaud/unique-movies/README.md

 The script computes a simplified name for each movie to remove "keyword polution".
 You can check if the simplified names are correct with `python unique-movies.py --printnames`.
 You can choose new keywords to blacklist with `python unique-movies.py --printtokens`.

+## Contribute

+If you want to contribute, pick a task in this todolist :
+* Graphical user interface with Tkinter (or another library generaly packaged with python)
+* Decode video parts and compare them
+* Merge 2 movie databases without copying the duplicates.